Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 forj reports:reconcile

 forj build verifies the generated graph.
-Running the command verifies the generated Signature is exposed through the App command tree.
+Running the command verifies the generated Signature is exposed through the app command tree.
 Use the command name from the generated or edited Signature.

 Registering Commands